Skylight Fall Lawyer

 Illinois Skylight Accident Facts and Figures

-- There are hundreds of thousands of skylights in the United States and many of those are in Chicago.
+- Hundreds of thousands of skylights in the United States have been installed in Chicago area residential homes in commercial properties.

-- There are dozens of fatal skylight accidents each year.
+- Dozens of fatal skylight accidents occur each year.

-- There are thousands of skylight accidents annually.
+- Thousands of skylight accidents with severe injuries occur annually.

-- Most skylight accident injuries include broken bones, herniated discs, concussions, and soft tissue damage.
+- Most skylight accidents with severe injuries involve fractures, herniated discs, concussions, and soft tissue damage.

-- The total cost of skylight accidents can be as much as tens of thousands of dollars for medical expenses, property damage, and related costs.
+- Skylight accidents can cost tens of thousands of dollars for each case due to medical expenses, property damage, and related costs.

-- Erect signs to alert people to the presence of skylights.
+- Erect signs that alert people to the presence of skylights

 - Inform and instruct people about the presence of skylights and how to avoid accidents.

-If you have any questions about how you better prevent skylight accidents, contact our offices.
-Our team of skylight accident attorneys helps victims of these incidents.
+If you have any questions about how you better prevent skylight accidents, contact our offices at (888) 424-5757 (toll-free phone number).
+Our team of skylight injury attorneys helps victims of these incidents.

 Bring a Claim for Financial Compensation After a Skylight Accident in Illinois

-Our group of skylight accident lawyers assists construction workers and other victims to obtain the maximum financial compensation Illinois law allows.
-We have extraordinary experience and commitment to helping people move on from these events and can discuss your right to recover in a free consultation.
+Our group of personal injury lawyers helps construction workers and other victims obtain the maximum financial compensation Illinois law allows.
+Our law firm has extraordinary experience and commitment to helping people move on from these events.
+Let's discuss your right to recover from your harm during a free consultation.